jackhurley303/qgroundcontrol/src/API/README.md

 - `QGCCorePlugin`: Core app settings, custom builds, analyze pages
 - `QGCPluginManager`: Load, initialize, and manage runtime plugins
 - `QGCPlugin`: Individual plugin logic and tool menu items

+## Runtime Plugin Management

+Plugins can be enabled/disabled at runtime through Application Settings → Plugins:

+**Desktop Platforms (macOS/Linux/Windows):**
+- Toggle plugins on/off to load/unload from memory
+- Changes take effect immediately (no restart required)
+- Reduces memory footprint by unloading unused plugins
+- **Note**: Plugin code changes still require rebuilding the entire application

+**Android:**
+- Plugins are compiled into the APK at build time as `.so` files
+- Toggle controls which plugins load at startup (saves memory by not loading)
+- Plugin `.so` files remain in the APK even when disabled
+- To actually add/remove plugins from the APK, you must rebuild it
+- Cannot load plugins from external files due to Android security model

+**Use Cases:**
+- Users can disable plugins they don't need to save memory (desktop: disk + memory; Android: memory only)
+- Developers can test plugin enable/disable behavior
+- System integrators can provide plugin-specific builds

+**Important Limitation:**
+Plugin code changes (C++ or QML) require rebuilding the entire application.
+The enable/disable feature manages which plugins are loaded in memory, not development hot-reload.

 ## Examples